gael12334/Blue-Engine/README.md

 continue bringing progress to it during my free time.
 The source code is located in the "NewImp" folder, short for "New Implementation", because when I tried to implement these said object oriented concepts for the first time, it ended up making my code unreadable, thus not sustainable.

+Please take note that the documentation is incomplete.
+I am currently working on it.

 Please respect intellectual property.
 No one has authorisation to distribute or copy the presented code.
 Thank you.